kairex/kairex-api-docs/README.md

 NOTE: Request limit

 The number of requests are limited based on IP for public API or on API key for private API.
-You cannot ask more than 1200 requests per 10 minutes.
+You cannot ask more than 120 requests per one minute.
 If you exceed this limit, Kairex returns http status code 429, meaning "too many requests in a given amount of time".
 ```